 The stowaway area may be either the breast or hand pockets.
 Most stowaway systems have an additional accessory tag and a double-sided, or upside-down zipper, so the first step would be to look for those features.
 If you find them in one of the pockets, then all you need to do is flip that pocket inside out and begin stuffing the body inside.
 You might be able to stuff other jackets into their own pockets, but if the zipper pull isn't accessible from the outside, that's a tell a tale sign that it technically isn't designed to be stuffed.

 Hood or No Hood?

-Most hoods in this review are helmet compatible, making them a decent option for sports that require them.
-That said, many of our testers preferred not to have a hood because it adds extra bulk.
+Most hoods in this review are helmet-compatible, making them a decent option for sports that require them.
+That said, many people prefer not to have a hood because it adds extra bulk.
 A person that plans to use their jacket more as a mid-layer, for example, might want a jacket without a hood to eliminate this additional material.
 Overall, hoods are all about personal opinion and the needs of the user.
 Decide what you will use your jacket for, then consider which is best for you.

 Caring for Your Insulated Jacket

 Even though insulated jackets are the "workhorse" pieces that we tend to stash and thrash, they do require specific care.
 Most of the shell fabrics are treated with a durable water repellent (DWR) finish that eventually will wear off.
 This will happen as you use it, wear it, and wash it.
-In addition, it's important to wash your coat.
-While dirty accumulates in the insulation, this can decrease the amount of space for air pockets.
-As a result, a dirty jacket will be less lofty and warm; make sure you occasionally wash it so it's the warmest it can possibly be.
+It's also important to wash your coat; while dirt accumulates in the insulation, this can decrease the amount of space for air pockets.
+As a result, a dirty jacket will be less lofty and warm; make sure you occasionally wash it so it's the warmest it can be.